peter-bread/2023-AIAREnhancedTech/mock-up/problems-solutions.md

 According to the official apple documentation, try to incorporate multiple tricks of arkit at the same time.

 #### 2. Difficult practical interaction structures:
+Sort out the logical relationship between AR interactions and AR scenarios, and the hierarchy of different models.

 ## Backend (Firebase)